 '''

 MERGE INTO table [using-clause]

 on-clause

 {[when-matched-clause]|[when-not-matched-clause]} ...

-using-clause is:

-USING (select-query) AS derived-table-name [derived-column-names]
+using-clause is: USING (select-query) AS derived-table-name [derived-column-names]

-on-clause is:

-ON predicate
+on-clause is: ON predicate

 when-matched-clause is:

 WHEN MATCHED THEN UPDATE SET set-clause [WHERE predicate]

-wHEN MATCHED THEN UPDATE SET set-clause [WHERE predicate]

-wHEN MATCHED THEN DELETE
+WHEN MATCHED THEN DELETE

-when-not-matched-clause is:

-WHEN NOT MATCHED THEN INSERT insert-values-list
+when-not-matched-clause is: WHEN NOT MATCHED THEN INSERT insert-values-list is the ANSI logical name for the table.

 insert-values-list is:

 [(column1, ..., columnN )] VALUES (value1, ..., valueN)

 '''

-3.38.1.
+3.37.1.
 Syntax Description of MERGE